-Crows & Sparrows is an international working group and exhibition platform that seeks to support artistic exchange between media artists working in North America and East Asia.
-Crows & Sparrows has a strong interest in supporting artistic dialogue between the United States and China through regular curation and visiting filmmaker programs.
+Crows & Sparrows is an international working group, screening series, and platform for artistic exchange between media artists working in North America and East / Southeast Asia.
+The program maintains strong ties to Boston and Beijing and has a particular interest in supporting artistic dialogue between these two places through regular curation and visiting filmmaker programs.

 Genevieve Carmel has a degree in Social Anthropology from Harvard College and was the recipient of a Harvard-China Fellowship in 2010.
 She lived in Beijing from 2010-2013, where she worked as a translator, festival coordinator, and film programmer, and developed an interest in supporting media artists through international exchange and exhibition opportunities.
 Initiatives she has worked for include the Li Xianting Film Fund, Indie Workshop, NORDOX, and the Flaherty Seminar in China.
 She is now based in Boston where she works as Program Officer for the LEF Foundation Moving Image Fund, and is also a member of the AgX Film Collective and the Non-Fiction Cartel. firstname.lastname@example.org